-Identifying birds of prey can be a challenge, and the two most challenging raptors are the Cooper’s hawk and sharp-shinned hawk.
+Identifying birds of prey can be a challenge, and two of the most challenging raptors are the Cooper’s hawk and sharp-shinned hawk.
 Nearly identical in markings, range, and behavior, these accipiters are closely related and can be difficult for even experienced birders to tell apart.

-The key to identifying Cooper’s hawks and sharp-shinned hawks is to remember that there is no single field mark or telltale characteristic that can identify either species.
+The key to identifying Cooper’s hawks and sharp-shinned hawks is to remember that there is no single telltale characteristic that can identify either species.

 Cooper’s Hawk and Sharp-Shinned Hawk Identification Characteristics

 When trying to identify Cooper’s hawks and sharp-shinned hawks, watch for these traits: